IoT Edge Developer Webcast

 Introduction

-In this session, we will be using our simple system from last session to capture temperature data from an HTTP Endpoint and display it in a Scatter Plot.
-We will be using an array of temperatures from a forecast period from the National Weather Service.
+In this session, we will use our simple system from the last session to capture temperature data from an HTTP endpoint and display it in a scatter plot.
+We will use an array of temperatures from a forecast period from the National Weather Service.
 The data we capture will then be written into a collection and sorted by timestamp.

-The system will include a portal with a Speedometer widget that will show temperature data from a microservice we build.
-The temperature data will be from a National Weather Service API endpoint
+The system will include a portal with a Speedometer widget showing temperature data from a microservice we build.
+The temperature data will be from a National Weather Service API endpoint.

 Pre-requisites

-Completed Session 1 system or have the .zip file of the system accessible.
+Completed Session 1 system or have the .zip system file accessible.

 Have the two code-snippets accessible for copy and paste: